penchord/web/_sources/project_pages/samuel_1.md

 ## Use of work

-* Key output from SAMueL, such as bespoke thrombolysis targets for each hospital, will be introduced into national SSNAP audit reports from 3Q 2024.
+* Key output from SAMueL, such as bespoke thrombolysis targets for each hospital, will be introduced into national SSNAP audit reports later in 2024.

 * SAMueL-1 is cited by the most recent national clinical guidelines for stroke care (Royal College of Physicians 2023), in support of the potential for improving thrombolysis rates: [National Clinical Guideline for Stroke for the UK and Ireland](https://www.strokeguideline.org/)